 Attaching Yourself As Team Manager of Record

-By now, your team has most likely read through all of the exciting Challenges of the 2019-20 season.
-If you’ve chosen your Challenge, you may have even started working on its solution already!
+Our exciting Challenges of the 2020-21 season are about to be released.
+On November 1st and December 1st all of this years challenges will be available to be solved in person (small groups only) or virtually.
 Each year, our Challenge Writers work hard to make sure they develop fun and engaging academic Challenges for all of our participants and knowing which Challenge your team is participating in this season helps us identify the most popular Challenges, as well as better gauge the number of teams that are competing worldwide.

 We need you to take a few minutes to enter your team’s information, including your Team Name, Team Challenge, and Challenge Level, in our Resource Area.